Mallard complex

-The Mallard complex refers to closely linked members of the Anas genus found around the world thought to all be descended from one common ancestor.
+The mallard complex refers to closely linked members of the Anas genus found around the world thought to all be descended from one common ancestor.
 Species in the mallard complex are known for frequent hybridization amongst other members of the complex.
 The species within the complex can be very difficult to distinguish genetically, likely due to either hybridization, the retention of ancestral genetic variation or both.
 The phenotypes of mallard complex ducks, particularly the "mallardine" species can be difficult to distinguish due to hybridization, backcrossing and the possible retention of ancestral genetic variation giving species a trait they would not usually have.
-The American black duck (Anas rubripes), for instance may have double white bars above and below the speculum due to either the retention of ancestral genetic material or due to gene flow from the Mallard (Anas platyrhynchos).
+The American black duck (Anas rubripes), for instance may have double white bars above and below the speculum due to either the retention of ancestral genetic material or due to gene flow from the mallard (Anas platyrhynchos).
+Among North American members of the complex, using genetic data sets (with over 3000 loci), researchers assigned individuals to their taxonomic groups.
+They were also able to observe the amount of gene flow between particular species and variants.
+The movement of genetic information into another species population has long been a worry for conservationists as some species may lose much of their genetic purity.
+Particularly to species such as the Mexican duck (Anas diazi) due to its limited population and range.